T-Mobile Home Internet in South Carolina at a Glance

 How fast is T-Mobile Home Internet in South Carolina?

-T-Mobile offers typical download speeds ranging from 33 Mbps on the Home Internet Lite plan up to 245 Mbps on the 5G Home Internet, All-In, and Home Internet Plus plans.
+T-Mobile offers typical download speeds ranging from 33 Mbps on the Home Internet Lite plan up to 245 Mbps on the 5G Home Internet, All-In.
+Home Internet Plus plans.
 Upload speeds range from 6 Mbps to 23 Mbps.
-Actual speeds in South Carolina depend on your distance from the nearest tower, the type of 5G spectrum available (mid-band delivers faster speeds than low-band), and how many users share your local cell site.
+Actual speeds in South Carolina depend on your distance from the nearest tower, the type of 5G spectrum available (mid-band delivers faster speeds than low-band).
+How many users share your local cell site.

 Does T-Mobile Home Internet have data caps in South Carolina?